Gregory Echenique

-Gregory Joshue Echenique Carrillo (born November 20, 1990) is a Venezuelan professional basketball player for the Fukushima Firebonds of the Japanese B.League.
+Gregory Joshue Echenique Carrillo (born November 20, 1990) is a Venezuelan professional basketball player for the Kumamoto Volters of the Japanese B.League.

 College career

 Echenique played college basketball at Rutgers University, with the Rutgers Scarlet Knights from 2008 to 2009, and at Creighton University, with the Creighton Bluejays, from 2010 to 2013.

 Professional career

-After going undrafted in the 2013 NBA Draft, Echenique signed with the German team MHP Riesen Ludwigsburg, that played in the Basketball Bundesliga.
+After going undrafted in the 2013 NBA draft, Echenique signed with the German team MHP Riesen Ludwigsburg, which played in the Basketball Bundesliga.
 He was cut by the team in December 2013, after playing 10 games with the team.

 In January 2014, he signed a two-month contract with Belgian club Telenet Oostende, the defending Belgian League champion.
 After this period his contract was extended until the end of the season.
 He re-signed with Oostende in August 2014 until December 27, 2014.
-A day later, he signed with Venezuelan team Guaros de Lara.
+A day later, he signed with the Venezuelan team Guaros de Lara.

 He won the 2016 FIBA Americas League championship and the 2016 edition of the FIBA Intercontinental Cup championship with Guaros de Lara.
-On September 23, 2018, Echenique inked with Shimane Susanoo Magic of the Japanese B.League.
+On September 23, 2018, Echenique signed with Shimane Susanoo Magic of the Japanese B.League.

+On October 18, 2024, Echenique signed a short-term contract with Fukushima Firebonds of the B.League.
+On November 10, his contract expired.
+On November 12, Echenique signed a 2024–25 season contract with Kumamoto Volters of the B.League.